syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Rows.md

 The above screenshot shows details row customization for specific row.
 {:.caption}

 While opening and closing the details row, the `DetailsShown` and `DetailsHidden` events are triggered.
-Using this event we can prevent the details row show and hide for specific row.
+Using this event we can prevent the details row show and hide action for specific row.

-The below code example shows how to prevent details row show for specific row.
+The below code example shows how to prevent details row show action for specific row.

 {% highlight CSHTML %}